ckt22/portfolio/README.md

+As this portfolio was a gatsby started project, I would like to take the chance to credit the author.

+Author: Konstantin Münster. <mail@konstantin.digital>

-Theme provided by Gatsby Starter Portfolio Minimal Theme
+Template used: Gatsby Starter Portfolio Minimal Theme.

-Thank you~!
+Enjoy!